hbmartin/mureq-typed/README.md

 `mureq` is a single-file, zero-dependency alternative to [python-requests](https://github.com/psf/requests), intended to be vendored in-tree by Linux systems software and other lightweight applications.
 It is released under the [0BSD license](https://opensource.org/licenses/0BSD) to facilitate this (it can be freely copied without any attribution requirements).

+`mureq-typed` is a drop-in, fully API compatible replacement for mureq updated with modern Python tooling:

-mureq is type checked with mypy, ty, and pyrefly.
-It is formatted with black and linted with ruff.
+* Type checked with mypy, ty, and pyrefly.
+* Formatted with black, no ignore rules necessary.
+* Linted with ruff  (add [these rules](https://github.com/hbmartin/mureq-typed/blob/master/ruff.toml#L11) for `mureq.py` to your `per-file-ignores`).

 ```
 >>> mureq.get('https://clients3.google.com/generate_204')